lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 ### ``next`` Functions

 Under the hood, the ``range`` function actually wraps the ``next`` function.
-``next`` is a more general form that will repeatedly call the provided 2-arity function.
+``next`` is a more general form that will repeatedly call a user-provided 2-arity function.
 In the case of ``range``, that function is addition.

 For example, the following are identical: